AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 “The treasury market transmission network we have is still an imperfect one.
 Basically the financial equivalent of smoke signals,” Powell explained.
 “We communicate by inverting the yield curve and the information is encoded in the timing and magnitude of the inversion.
 Anything more complicated than that becomes garbled when you try to send messages years back in time.

-{% maincolumn 'assets/img/Inversion.PNG'  %}
+{% maincolumn 'assets/img/Inversion.png'  %}

-“Last August, almost the entire curve inverted, with a noticeable kink at the five year tenor.
+“Last December, the spread between the three and five year tenors inverted.
 According to our operating manuals, this shape signaled that a historical-level event is about to occur at the beginning of 2020, details pending.
 Following protocol, we honed the resolution of our monetary antennae by gradually hiking the federal funds rate.
 We had to stop because the pressure on capital markets became overwhelming, but that ultimately didn’t matter.
 We received the main message shortly thereafter, when the three month and ten year flipped this morning.”

 “Is it the Big One?”
 William whispered.